 Attendance 10 marks

-Continuous Assessment Test 25 marks
+Continuous Assessment Test (1 numbers) 25 marks

-Case study Presentation 15 marks
+Regular assessment 15 marks

 End Semester Examination Pattern: There will be two parts; Part A and Part B. Part A contain 4 questions carrying 5 marks each.
 Part B contains 2 questions from each module out of which 1 to be answered and can have maximum 2 sub- divisions.
 Questions from Module 1&2 carries 8 marks each and Module 3&4 carries 7 marks.